Customer Success Process: 8 Tools You Must Try

 Customer success tools

-You can now collaborate with your customers in real-time without leaving your preferred chat app.
+You can now collaborate with your colleagues in real time without leaving your preferred chat app.

 Microsoft Teams users chat with Slack users.